 image courtesy by Judy Kameon

 L.A. based landscape designer Judy Kameon is known for her sophisticated yet liveable garden designs.
 As a co-founder of Elysian Landscapes her work focusses on creating unique and sustainable outdoor spaces both for personal and public areas.
-A distinctive feature of Kameon's gardens is the use of Mediterranean plants and sub-tropical plants such as cacti while also taking into account the benefits of drought resistant plants such as agaves, echeverias and succulents.
+A distinctive feature of Kameon's gardens is the use of Mediterranean plants while also highlighting the benefits and beauty of drought resistant plants such as agaves, echeverias and succulents.
 Kameon's approach to creating a unique outdoor space is a holistic one: Her aim is to not only design a garden that is visually appealing but also serves as a dynamic and active space that can be enjoyed on a daily basis.

 1. Who are you and what do you do?